 - A full tuition waiver and medical benefits

 - Additional funds to support fellow scholarly and clinical activities

 What are the requirements?

-- Matriculation in a master’s program in either special education or school psychology through the UConn Storrs campus.
+- Matriculation in a full-time master’s program in either special education or school psychology through the UConn Storrs campus.

 - Commitment to two consecutive years of full-time graduate study along with participation in the I-3 PREP program.